 Providing health services gives schools the potential to address the distractions and interruptions caused by student health problems and therefore better serve educational objectives by increasing student opportunities to learn.
-Moreover, given the importance of individual background factors for academic achievement, ameliorating risk factors emanating from health issues gives schools the potential to lessen the importance of children's background for their eventual educational outcomes (Rothstein 2004).
+Moreover, given the importance of individual background factors for academic achievement, ameliorating health risk factors gives schools the potential to lessen the importance of children's background for their eventual educational outcomes (Rothstein 2004).
 This paper brings empirical evidence to bear on the theoretical rationale that school provision of preventive and physical health services can enhance academic outcomes when implemented on a broad scale.
 Advocates of school-based health services have frequently argued that school health service provision bolsters educational success, but few studies have examined this empirically, and fewer still have considered a broad population of students and schools (Geierstanger et al. 2004; Ladd 2012).
-Moreover, existing studies typically examine a specific single service or the presence of a clinic or nurse, rather than a range of services.
 This study used a nationally representative sample of schools and students to examine school provision of any type of preventive or physical health service-the most general category of health service, geared toward common student health concerns, physical health maintenance, and overall well-being.
-I drew on six different services to create my measure.

-This study is also distinctive for its modeling of the types of schools that provide health services and for accounting for potentially confounding school characteristics when assessing the relationships between health service provision and academic outcomes.
-Accounting for a rich set of school context measures shows that school provision of preventive and physical health services is significantly related to higher GPA and higher odds of passing all courses.
-My multilevel models employ three different dependent variables to assess the consistency of the results when different types of educational outcomes are considered.
-Across the three outcomes the results show that school-based provision of preventive and physical health services is consistently related to better academic performance, although the coefficients in models for high school graduation are only substantively large, not statistically significant.
+This study is also distinctive for modeling the types of schools that provide health services and for accounting for potentially confounding school characteristics when assessing the relationships between health service availability and academic outcomes.
+Accounting more comprehensively for school context reveals that school provision of preventive and physical health services is significantly related to higher GPA and higher odds of passing all courses.
+I employ three dependent variables to assess the consistency of the results across different educational outcomes, finding that school-based provision of preventive and physical health services is consistently related to better academic performance, although the coefficients in models for high school graduation are only substantively large, not statistically significant.
 It is not surprising that I detect a clearer relationship between health service provision and both GPA and no course failure than for high school graduation.
 The first two outcomes are measured at the end of the same school year as we know that the school provided health services, so there is greater proximity between the "intervention" and the academic outcome.
 High school graduation is a consequential educational transition, but between Add Health's first wave and student graduation schools may have altered their service offerings or students may have switched to a school with a different service environment.
-Varying amounts of time have passed between the measurement of service provision and high school graduation for students who were in different grades at Wave 1.
-Future research might examine whether consistent provision of health services throughout schooling shows a clearer relationship with measures of attainment.
-Despite the lack of significance in models predicting high school graduation and controlling for school context, the estimates are consistent with the pattern that school provision of preventive and physical health services is related to better educational outcomes.
+Varying amounts of time have passed before high school graduation for students who were in different grades at Wave 1.
+Future research might examine whether steady provision of health services throughout schooling shows a clearer relationship with attainment measures.
+Despite the lack of significance in models predicting graduation and controlling for school context, the estimates are consistent with the pattern that school provision of preventive health services is related to better educational outcomes.